gitbra/pwic/README.md

 - Low technical requirements and bandwidth
 - Affordable solution based on open-source applications
-- Complete setup with Python in 10 minutes (no LAMP setup)
+- Fast setup with Python in 10 minutes
 - Local storage of the uploaded files and SQLite database
 - Support for HTTP and HTTPS
 - Unicode content and URL
+- HTTP logging
 - IP filtering

 **Pwic**